brennoflavio/wuzapi/README.md

 * **Users:** Check if phone numbers have WhatsApp, get user information and avatars, and retrieve the full contact list.
 * **Chat:** Set presence (typing/paused, recording media), mark messages as read, download images from messages, send reactions.
 * **Groups:** Create, delete and list groups, get info, get invite links, set participants, change group photos and names.
-* **Webhooks:** Set and get webhooks that will be called whenever events or messages are received.

 ## Prerequisites